wolfmanjm/kivy-smoothie-host/README.md

 - The viewer allows setting the WCS to any arbitrary point on the workpiece, and to move to any point on the workpiece.
 This allows positioning and size checking before the job is run.

+- When viewing a CNC gcode file it only displays a 'slice' (0 to -1mm) in the gcode, this is set to 1.0mm by default, and should be set to the depth of cut for the file you are viewing.
+(For instance if the DOC is 0.4mm then set the slice to 0.4).

 -  On an RPI with limited GPU memory you can limit the number of vectors that are displayed by setting the ```[viewer] vectors=10000``` (so the display doesn't freeze).
 There is a bounding box though around the entire object even if some details are skipped, so WCS can still be set correctly.

 ### Suspend (filament change) support